 We mentioned that Richardson recalled having first seen this species during the Coppermine expedition.
 In the third volume of Fauna Boreali-Americana, he wrote that he had examined male specimens of the species at Cumberland House during the winter of 1819–1820.
 In the notes he had originally made that winter, he had recorded that the species bore a strong resemblance to the whitefish known to the Cree as the attihawmeg (or “caribou fish,” more conventionally spelled atikameg) and to the fur traders as the tittameg (tittymeg) or poisson blanc, which “abound[ed] in every river and lake in the country,” and was consequently a fixture of the regional diet.
-“At many posts,” he observed, “it is the sole article of diet for years together, without producing satiety” (Richardson “Notices of the Fishes,” 711).
+“At many posts,” he observed, “it is the sole article of diet for years together, without producing satiety” (Richardson, “Notices” 711).
 Unlike the atikameg, though, the fish he had examined at Cumberland House were smaller, leaner, and had a thinner stomach coating.
 Consequently, Richardson speculated that they might be conspecific with the Coregonus artedi (or “herring salmon”) that Charles Alexandre Lesueur (1778–1846) had classified in 1818.
 Lesueur’s classification paid homage to the Swedish naturalist Peter Artedi (1705–1735), and it included a detailed description of the species’s size and colour.
-He also noted its presence in the waters of Upper Canada and mentioned that it was considered a “Very delicate food” (Lesueur 231).
+He also noted its presence in the waters of Upper Canada and mentioned that it was considered a “very delicate food” (231).
 For all that, though, Lesueur did not make any reference to the names used locally to describe the species.
-Richardson’s description made up for this omission: “The Cree name of this fish,” he observed, is “ottonneebees,” and “has been corrupted by the traders into tullibee” (Richardson “Notices of the Fishes,” 711).
+Richardson’s description made up for this omission: “The Cree name of this fish,” he observed, is “ottonneebees,” and “has been corrupted by the traders into tullibee” (“Notices” 711).
 “It is,” he continued, “inferior to the attihhawmegh [sic] as an article of food; but in its habits and food it appears to correspond with that fish, notwithstanding the different structure of their stomachs.”

-It was only when Richardson obtained the specimen in Figure 5 that further study convinced him that the tullibee was sufficiently different from Lesueur’s herring salmon to merit a separate classification, and in naming the species, he cited the Cree Nation and the European fur traders as his sources:
+It was only when Richardson obtained the specimen in figure 5 that further study convinced him that the tullibee was sufficiently different from Lesueur’s herring salmon to merit a separate classification, and in naming the species, he cited the Cree Nation and the European fur traders as his sources:

 Salmo (Coregonus) Tullibee.
 (Richardson) The Tullibee.